top of page

 Layoffs (Require Financial Proof)

-It is fairly common for companies to lay off employees when the economy experiences a slow down or recession.
-This practice is often carried out even when businesses are not experiencing financial problems and layoffs are used as an excuse to reduce the work force in order to increase profits.
-During the Great Recession of America (2007-2009), companies laid off millions of workers even though many of the companies weren't in financial trouble at the time.
+It is fairly common for companies to lay off employees when the nation experiences an economic slowdown or recession.
+This practice is often carried out even when businesses are not experiencing financial difficulty at the time and layoffs are used as an excuse to reduce the workforce in order to increase profits.
+During the Great Recession of America (2007-2009), companies laid off millions of workers even though many of the companies were not in financial trouble at the time.

-For example, Microsoft laid off approximately 5,000 workers during that time, but had over $20 billion in cash.
-Other companies followed suit and laid off their personnel in droves which, in turn, exacerbated an economic slowdown into becoming a great recession for the country.
-In the end, many executives got away with violating their workers' civil rights by laying off their employees without financial justification.
+For example, Microsoft laid off approximately 5,000 workers even though they had over $20 billion in cash.
+Other companies followed suit and laid off in droves which exacerbated the economic slowdown into becoming a great recession.
+In the end, many executives got away with violating their workers' civil rights by laying off their employees without appropriate financial justification.

-To prevent something like this from happening again, new legislation should be considered that requires companies to prove their financial hardship with the Department of Labor prior to laying off their employees.
-If this policy was in effect during that time, it would have prevented the snowball effect of conducting mass layoffs which would have prevented the deep recession.
+To prevent this from happening again, legislation should be considered that requires companies to first prove their financial hardship with the Department of Labor prior to laying off any of their employees.
+If this policy was in effect, it would have prevented the snowball effect of mass layoffs and its negative impact upon the economy.

 Layoffs (Guarantee Job)